 On September 19, 1928, President Coolidge left Washington, D.C., for Vermont to view the damage and reconstruction resulting from the flood of 1927.
 On September 21, 1928, he gave a heartfelt address to onlookers.
-At just 290 words, the speech is brief yet powerful and contains the often quoted phrase by which it has come to be known, “Vermont is a State I Love.”
+At just 290 words, the speech is brief yet powerful and is sometimes called the Brave Little State of Vermont speech.
+It contains a paragraph that starts with the often-quoted phrase, “Vermont is a State I Love.”

 Step Up to the Challenge

 To accept the challenge, familiarize yourself with the speech and memorize it.
 Next, with at least one adult (e.g., a parent, guardian, or teacher) attesting to your feat and acting as a witness, record yourself on video reciting the speech–without referring to any notes or receiving any assistance.
 Finally, upload your video and fill out our submission form to let us know that you have completed the challenge.

 The Calvin Coolidge Challenge is open to all 6th, 7th, and 8th grade students in the state of Vermont.
 Every student who successfully completes the challenge will receive a special prize, along with an invitation to come to the Coolidge historic site in Plymouth Notch, VT, for a special ceremony at a date to be determined.
 The challenge will be open from November 26th, 2020, until April 30th, 2021, so start memorizing now and get your submission in soon!